 Cross-cultural aspects can contribute in both ways.

 On one side, a diverse, multicultural team allows the company to gain new knowledge and benefit from learning new work ethics and approaches.
 On the flip side, there’s a constant risk of cultural gaps.
 Interestingly, some countries have their requirements for remote work.
-Marie-Agnes Deharveng, Head of People at a video engagement platform Livestorm, shared that reimbursing remote employees is a regulated benefit for their French employees.
+Marie-Agnes Deharveng, Head of People at the video engagement platform Livestorm, shared that reimbursing remote employees is a regulated benefit for their French employees.

-“People coming to the office and people working remotely cannot have different benefits, and meal vouchers are part of the essential kit,” — said Deharveng.
+“People coming to the office and working remotely cannot have different benefits, and meal vouchers are part of the essential kit,” — said Deharveng.

 Wrapping it all up

 Remote work, a necessary but quite stressful novelty during the lockdown, has become essential for many employees and employers.
 Studies have shown that professionals frequently expect an option of remote or hybrid work.
-It saves loads of time, enabling them to live happily, maintain better work-life balance, and work productively.
+It saves loads of time, enabling them to live happily, maintain a better work-life balance, and work productively.